Writing Well, Thinking Well

 The Writing Center enjoys a large and relaxing space equipped with comfortable sofas and swivel chairs as well as work tables and tutor carrels.
 Here is the place where students can access free tutoring on all their writing.
 If they are working on an outline for speech, they can come see us.
 If they're working on essays for scholarship or graduate school applications, they can seek our guidance.
 And of course, if they're working on one of the dozens of papers they'll be composing as part of their academic experience — whether two pages or 50 pages long — they can make appointments to work with writing consultants who are their peers.

-The tutors are excellent writers and communicators from a wide variety of majors, including business, engineering, English, history, music, nursing, psychology, Spanish, and technical and professional communication.
-I train these students to become effective writing consultants in the required, 3000-level course Writing Center Theory and Training.
+The tutors are excellent writers and communicators from a wide variety of majors, including business, engineering, English, history, music, nursing, psychology, Spanish, and professional writing and information design.
+I train these students to become effective writing consultants in the required 3000-level course Writing Center Theory and Training.
 Thus, they are knowledgeable about effective tutoring techniques and are as adept at working with freshmen in composition as with seniors in capstone courses.
 In fact, because they recognize the value of discourse and a fresh perspective on their work, they even tutor each other!

 They also effectively assist students with special needs and writers who are English Language Learners.
 The writing consultants truly care about every student who meets with them, and they come alongside each writer, helping develop ideas thoroughly, clearly, and accurately.
 For that reason, the students who often visit the Writing Center are the same ones who improve the most over time.